Yankees vs. Marlins Player Props Betting Odds

 - Strikeouts Prop: Over/Under 6.5 (Over Odds: -125)

-- The Marlins' Jesus Luzardo (8-6) will make his 24th start of the season.
+- The Marlins' Sandy Alcantara (4-10) will make his 24th start of the season.

-- He has started 23 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 12 of them.

 |Opponent